Daiz/fakku-enhanced/README.md

 ## Available Experiments

-- Sorts tags so that followed tags are always listed first, while category tags are always listed last.
+- Sort tags so that followed tags are always listed first, while category tags are always listed last.
-- Adds highlights for followed artists, magazines and publishers. **You will need to visit your [Following](https://www.fakku.net/account/following) page to initialize this, as the script can't know the followed status of non-tag attributes from listings alone.**
+- Add highlights for followed artists, magazines and publishers. **You will need to visit your [Following](https://www.fakku.net/account/following) page to initialize this, as the script can't know the followed status of non-tag attributes from listings alone.**
-- Moves collection/chapter listing above comments.
+- Move collection/chapter listing above comments.

 ## Tag Groups